-The NCAA http://www.ncaa.org/ made headlines recently when they chose to allow their student-athletes the opportunity to cash in on their likeness and image.
-This decision came after many long years of the NCAA facing social pressure to compensate their athletes, and presents a monumental shift in the landscape of amateur athletics.
+The NCAA http://www.ncaa.org/ made headlines recently when they chose to allow student-athletes to cash in on their likeness and image.
+This decision came after many long years of the NCAA facing social pressure to compensate their athletes.
+It presents a monumental shift in the landscape of amateur athletics.

-On October 29, the NCAA released a statement regarding their decision, the full version of which can be read here:
+On October 29, the NCAA released a statement regarding their decision.
+Read the full version here:

 Firstly, as a national governing body, the NCAA is uniquely positioned to modify its rules to ensure fairness and a level playing field for student-athletes,” NCAA President Mark Emmert said, “The board’s action creates a path to enhance opportunities for student-athletes while ensuring they compete against students and not professionals.”